 Want to bring some Christmas joy into your home but can’t commit to looking after a fresh tree for weeks on end?
 Artificial trees could be the way to go.

-They look like a Christmas tree, sparkle like a Christmas tree, but don’t cause the same mess or have the same disposal issues.
 Here’s a quick list of where to get fake Christmas trees in Hong Kong:

 - IKEA has a wide range of styles and sizes for your artificial Christmas tree needs.